Remothered: Broken Porcelain: Plot

 Jennifer proceeds into the basement of the inn, where she finds a secret Phenoxyl laboratory.
-There, she learns that there an individual called a "Mother Acherontia" with the unique gift of being able to control those infected with Phenoxyl through telepathic and hypnotic means, creating a collective consciousness among the hypnotized infected.
+There, she learns that there's an individual called a "Mother Acherontia" with the unique gift of being able to control those infected with Phenoxyl through telepathic and hypnotic means, creating a collective consciousness among the hypnotized infected.
 However, there is a risk that the control may backfire and the leader's own mind is absorbed into the collective consciousness through a process called a "fracture/porcelain phase", causing it to go out of control and having all of the infected fall into an endless hypnotic loop of repetition.
 She also learns Stefano and Wyman were responsible for directing Linn to burn down the Cristo Morente convent, fearing that Gloria Ashmann, Stefano's younger sister, would seize control of the infected away from them.
 However, Gloria was able to escape and Wyman was made the scapegoat of the Phenoxyl experiments, forcing him to fake his own death and hide in the Ashmann Inn.
 Elisa is revealed to be Gloria, who survived the fire at the convent two years prior and worked at the hotel under an alias.

 Both Jennifer and Linn then escape the inn by stealing a car, though Linn reveals that Gloria tricked her into destroying Wyman's broadcast, allowing her to take full control of the collective consciousness.
 They are recaptured by Gloria and sent back to the inn.
-However, Jennifer begins regaining her memories thanks to the help of Wyman's disembodied mind, which has become separated from his body that now serves as Gloria(as Mother Acherontia)'s mindless puppet Porcelain.
+However, Jennifer begins regaining her memories thanks to the help of Wyman's disembodied mind, which has become separated from his body that now serves as Gloria (as Mother Acherontia)'s mindless puppet Porcelain.
 Jennifer remembers a song that she and Linn composed together, which is actually the trigger known as a "push" to undo the mass hypnosis.
 She is able to find and play the recording, breaking the loop.
 Linn meanwhile learns she is Wyman's daughter and escapes captivity.
 Andrea attempts to kill Gloria, but is killed by Stefano.
 Gloria, realizing Stefano, her own brother, had molested her when she was a child (resulting in their parents sending Stefano to live with a relative in the North and Gloria to the convent) and tried to kill her in the fire that destroyed the convent, orders Porcelain to attack him.
-She then orders Porcelain to kill Jennifer, but Linn arrives and usurps control of Porcelain, forcing Gloria to flee, but not before she kills Porcelain/Wyman by lightning him on fire and swears revenge on Jennifer's parents.
+She then orders Porcelain to kill Jennifer, but Linn arrives and usurps control of Porcelain, forcing Gloria to flee, but not before she kills Porcelain/Wyman by lighting him on fire and swears revenge on Jennifer's parents.
 Afterwards, despite having an opportunity to escape and run away together, Jennifer reluctantly parts ways with Linn, wanting to go back to her parents to warn them about Gloria's revenge, before giving Linn back her violin Red Rosemary (which Jennifer mispronounced the engraving as "Reed Rosemary").